VolkovLabs/business-media/README.md

 ## Getting Started

-You can install Base64 Image/Video/Audio/PDF Panel from the [Grafana Plugins catalog](https://grafana.com/grafana/plugins/volkovlabs-image-panel/) or using the Grafana command line tool.
+You can install the Business Media Panel from the [Grafana Plugins [catalog](https://grafana.com/grafana/plugins/volkovlabs-image-panel/) or use the Grafana command line tool.

 For the latter, please use the following command.